 Yet, Bluetooth can still be employed for other purposes.
 Such as for playing music or listening to podcasts.
 When used for music or podcasts, there are few to no interruptions.

-The takeaway here is to use the YVC-200 with USB connectivity for optimal call signal.
+The takeaway here is to use the YVC-200 with USB connectivity for an optimal call signal.
 In turn, a good signal and connection enable the YVC-200 to fully deploy its impressive audio system.